 The registration of CSI data according to the safety directive started in 2007 with the reference year 2006.

-Cost of accidents is a new indicator for the railway actors, and the costs for 2006 are estimates.
+Cost of accidents is a new indicator for the railway actors, and the costs for 2007 are estimates.

-In 2006 there were reported 16 accidents, 1 person was killed and 4 persons were injured.
-The category with most accidents is collisions of trains with 5 accidents.
+In 2007 there were reported 12 accidents, 2 persons where killed and 4 persons were injured.
+The category with most accidents is collisions of trains with 4 accidents.
 All of the collisions of trains are with objects, and there are no collisions between two trains.
-One possible explanation to this trend is the change of climate, during 2006 there was an increase of rock fall and landslides due to extreme rain, frost, snow etc.

-Summary of CSI reporting for 2006:
+Summary of CSI reporting for 2007: